Dear Pre-K Parents,

 We have begun our new unit of inquiry.
 The following information will allow you to support your child’s learning and understanding.

 An inquiry into the interconnectedness of human-made systems

-Central Idea: Deconstructing and constructing systems helps us understand their complexity.
+Central Idea: Deconstructing and constructing objects and systems helps us understand their complexities.

 Lines of Inquiry that will define the scope of our inquiry into the central idea:

 - connections between systems, objects and their parts